Help is available on the following topics (linked):-

 The “Add Media” button will open another screen with two tabs – “Upload Files” and “Media Library”.
 Usually you will be uploading a new file, so select that tab.

 From the next screen, choose “select files”, then browse to the relevant location on your device (e.g. Desktop) and select the file, which should then upload in a few seconds over a good connection.

 At this stage scroll down on the right side of the screen and you have the option to select how the photo will be aligned (left, right etc), its display size and whether it will form a link (usually “none”), then click “insert into post”.
 (You can also subsequently edit the alignment, link, display size etc. after uploading, by clicking [tapping a touchscreen] on the image).
 For some reason adding a caption wrecks the way the image is displayed, so don’t add a caption.

 Members Only content

-Just a brief explanation – content to which access is restricted to non-members is denoted by an asterix (*) next to a menu item.
+Just a brief explanation – content to which access is blocked for non-members is denoted by an asterix (*) next to a menu item.